Facebook Pixel CITL | Western Kentucky University

 Online

 This grant provides funding to faculty to create a new online course, transition a face-to-face course to the online environment, or substantively revise and redesign an existing online course.
+All new or redesigned online courses will be fully accessible.

 • An evaluation of course design by CITL staff based upon best practices in online education.